-4.6.
+4.5.
 Working Capital

 The regulatory purpose of the RR approach is to determine the revenue required by the NPA to recover its costs and an appropriate return.
-This must include the concept of the time value of money as in many (most) cases, the time at which a particular cost is incurred is not necessarily matched with the associated tariff.
+This must include the concept of the time value of money as the time at which a particular cost is incurred may not necessarily be matched with the associated tariff.
 Therefore, capital is required to cover the time delay, however there is a cost associated with the additional capital requirement.
 In order to correct for the inherent assumption in the RR approach (that expenses and revenues occur at the same point in time), an allowance for the time difference is included.

 The estimate of working capital included to adjust for the cash requirements related to CAPEX requirements, equates to the actual net working capital as per the latest available NPA annual financial statements (not the change in working capital), consisting of accounts receivable plus inventory less accounts payable (i.e. operating cash is excluded), adjusted by forecast volume growth and CPI inflation for the following year.
-In addition, CWIP payables, which are estimated at $1/12^{th}$ of the capital expenditure projected for that year is included.
+In addition, CWIP payables, which are estimated at $1/12^{th}$ of the CAPEX projected for that year is included.
+This is adjusted for the previous year's proportion of under-expenditure on the capex programme.
 Volume and CPI forecasts used in the calculation of outer years' working capital will be updated as and when these numbers become available as part of the claw-back mechanism.

-4.7.
+4.6.
 Weighted Average Cost of Capital (WACC) - Vanilla WACC